-FAQ - Masters in Business Management
+FAQ – Business Manager Master's Degree

-This FAQ answers the most frequently asked questions about EMIS Business School Paris' Mastère Manager des Affaires program.
-If you have any further questions, please do not hesitate to contact us at contact@emis-paris.fr.
+If you have any other questions, please do not hesitate to write to us at contact@emis-paris.fr.

 Admission & Program